-The Kiron curriculum is a blended learning model consisting of both online and offline coursework—graduates receive an accredited bachelor’s degree.
+The Kiron curriculum provides online coursework and certificates to prepare students for the job market or university.
 Students can make informed decisions about their academic futures and move forward during a period that is often defined by waiting and uncertainty.
 Kiron offers language courses to assist students in meeting the language requirements needed to attend university in their host country.
 In addition, all of their online coursework is provided in English, a language most of their students are fluent in.
 Digitization has allowed Kiron to offer its innovative platform free of charge and on a global scale to all displaced persons, whether or not they hold a refugee status.
 Ultimately, Kiron gives refugees a concrete yet flexible tool that is a long-term asset on the road to integration.

 Kiron has partnered with several organizations and institutions, including:

 - France Universite Numerique

 - Ernst & Young

 - Lebanese International University